rrthomas/nancy/README.md

 Download the latest release from ​<https://github.com/rrthomas/nancy/releases>.

-Nancy is written in Perl, and requires version 5.10 or later, and the `File::Slurp` and `File::Which` modules, which can be installed with the following commands, assuming you have Perl:
+Nancy requires Perl version 5.10 or later, and the `File::Slurp` and `File::Which` modules, which can be installed with the following command:

     cpan File::Slurp File::Which